 Industrial/Commercial Development (Zone 5).
 Under Alternative B1, about 403 acres would be available, while Alternatives B2 and B3 would have only about 338 and 327 acres, respectively.
 All of these are considerably less than the approximately 1,786 acres that would be available under Alternative A (the No Action Alternative).
 Most of the parcels included in this category are relatively small and are likely to be used only for reservoir access to back-lying properties which already have industrial development.
 However, other parcels could support important industrial or commercial development.
 Industrial or commercial use of these parcels, including access provided by small parcels, could result in important increases in income and employment in the area.
 The opportunity for such impacts is less under all the action alternatives than under Alternative A, the No Action Alternative.
 However, all alternatives provide opportunity for water-related industrial and commercial development.
-Any proposals for industrial or commercial or commercial are presented for TVA approval.
+Any proposals for industrial or commercial use of TVA properties would receive appropriate environmental review when specific proposals are presented for TVA approval.